 - Glute bridge: Great for targeting your lower body, back and core, the glute bridge is particularly helpful for combatting sitting at a desk for most of the day.
 Lie on your back with your knees bent and lift your hips until your body is in a straight line from knees to shoulders.
 Hold for a couple of seconds before for returning to starting position.

 At the end of your workout, make sure you cool down and stretch to prevent injuries and allow your muscles to recover.

-In need of more bodyweight workout ideas?
-Whether you’re working out at home or in the gym, you can also download the free PureGym app, and create a customised training plan for your fitness goals or get involved with our on-demand classes and workouts.
+For specific workout ideas, download the free PureGym app, and create a customised training plan for your fitness goals or get involved with our on-demand classes and workouts.
 Still not sure where to start?
 Our Starting at the Gym hub has plenty of ideas for workouts to try.
 Or, you could consider booking a session with a dedicated Personal Trainer at PureGym - they’re able to offer a wealth of advice and fitness plans.